-Tiffany joined CAA as director of programs in November 2015 where she oversees the Annual Conference.
+Tiffany joined CAA as director of programs in November 2015 where she oversees the Annual Conference and CAA's publications.
 Prior to CAA she was in charge of events management at Barnard College for 17 years and before that worked at Isabel O’Neil Studio for the Art of the Painted Finish.
 She went to Sarah Lawrence College as an undergraduate where she studied Italian and literature.
 She has a Master’s in Organizational Change Management from The New School.

 CAA-Getty International Program & Fair Use Initiative

 Janet Landay directs the CAA-Getty International Program, which brings art historians from around the world to CAA’s Annual Conference.
 Now in its sixth year, the program has ninety alumni from forty-one countries.
 Janet is also the project manager for CAA’s Fair Use Initiative, overseeing all aspects of the development of the Code of Best Practices in Fair use for the Visual Arts.
 Prior to CAA, she worked for many years as a curator and administrator at a number of art museums in the United States, including the Museum of Fine Arts, Houston, the Detroit Institute of Arts, and the Brooklyn Museum.